TimurKiyivinski/ai-maze-tree/README.md

 Resources
 =========
-tree.hh & tree_util.hh were acquired from http://tree.phi-sci.com/
+tree.hh was acquired from http://tree.phi-sci.com/
+tree.hh was slightly modified for extra requirements, needed to simplify the making of this application.
+As always, it remains GPL.

 License
 =======